 If you need a copy of a police report, please visit a college Police Station and complete a Request for Records form.
-As all reports are issued from the Police Services office, we require a few days to process the request.
+As all reports are issued from the Police Services office, located at the Day Road Center, we require a few days to process the request.
 When the report is ready, you will be notified.
-Please note, you may need to provide valid government-issued photo identification to obtain the report.
+Please note, you will need to provide valid government-issued photo identification to obtain the report.